The State of Online Harassment on Social Media

 There are two different areas: civil and criminal.

-Yes.
 The first step is to document cyber stalking and social media harassment.
-Every time a new social media harassment incident occurs, do the following:

 - Save a PDF of the incident.
 Take screenshots that show the date/time/ full URL of the social media outlet it occurred on.
 Make sure this shows who is posting the content- not just the content itself.
+Document all cases of continued monitoring, unlawful conduct, and social media surveillance.

 - Report the content to the platform.
 Save a copy of all emails sent to every social media platform.
 Routine harassers will claim they are the victim and that you tried to “shadow ban them” and “hurt their business.”
 What they fail to mention is that the reports to social media platforms are always because the victim is being harassed, stalked, and abused.
 A harasser will always portray themselves as the victim, both offline and online and in court.
 It is extremely important to document the harassment you are enduring.
+Report the harassment to social media channels and save all copies of reports you have filed.

 - Report each incident to law enforcement.
 Law enforcement won’t do much, but you will need to be able to show the reports in court if you decide to pursue a harassment injunction or stalking injunction.
 Keep in mind that when you file this, the person will file a retaliatory one against you, and the court will almost always keep both in place, due to liability reasons.